LamentXU123/SupplyChainTox/README.md

 # Wait, What??

-Now, assume you want to launch a supply chain attack against a PyPI package.
-You have to create a compromised version of the package and then upload it to PyPI (with your method to obtain permission from the package owner).

 Let's say, you want to compromise the `requests` package.
 You can use Lament to create a compromised version of the package with the following steps:

 1. Install Lament using pip: `pip install Lament`